-If you're anything like us, you screenshot colorful makeup ideas and incessantly build Pinterest boards with the intent of one day infusing more color into your eye makeup.
+If you're anything like us, you screenshot colorful makeup ideas and incessantly build Pinterest boards with the intention of one day infusing more color into your eye makeup.
 The only problem is when you actually sit at your mirror and open up your makeup bag, things like a neon cut crease don't exactly seem wearable anymore.
-So, you do what we all do: You retreat to your every-day assortment of basic browns and coppers.
+So, you do what we all do: You retreat to your everyday assortment of basic browns and coppers.

 Lily Collins's Burgundy Smoky Eye

 If a smoky eye is the little black dress of the makeup world, this burgundy version is the sequin mini you break out when you really want to make a splash.
-Swapping your go-to brown or black shadows for a burgundy hue feels classic but with an unexpected twist.
-To recreate Lily's look in a swipe, use a shadow pencil to fill in the entire lid, then use a fluffy brush to blend the edges.
+Swapping your go-to brown or black shadows for a burgundy hue feels classic with an unexpected twist.
+To recreate Lily Collins's look in a swipe, use a shadow pencil to fill in the entire lid, then use a fluffy brush to blend the edges.
 For a sultry look, lightly smudge the shadow along the lower lash line.

 Sofia Carson's Winged-Out Look

 The only thing more dramatic than a deep Bordeaux shade of matte eyeshadow is a striking winged-out shape.
 For a super crisp cat-eye like Sofia Carson, apply tape on the outer corners of your eye before blending your eyeshadow.
 Peel off the tape and clean up the edges with your favorite concealer.